 The hills surrounding Copper Flat, referred to as the Hillsboro Hills, consist of Cretaceous-age andesite flows, breccias, and volcaniclastic rocks that were erupted from the volcano (McLemore, 2001; Raugust and McLemore, 2004).

+The volcano intrudes through the Paleozoic-age sedimentary rock sequence.
 The andesite is bounded on the north and south by Paleozoic-age limestone, and on the east by the SFG sediments of the Palomas Basin, in fault contact.
 On the west, the andesite body is in fault contact with Paleozoic-age limestone, Tertiary-age volcanic rocks, and overlying SFG sediments of the Animas Graben (Fig. 4.2).